henriquestiagoo/daily-water-tracker/README.md

 This repo showcases **Daily Water Tracker**, an app that will help you stay hydrated by tracking your weekly water consumption.

-It serves as the base of the writing of the blog post ["'Hello, Apple Watch ⌚"](https://tiagohenriques.vercel.app/blog/watchos-healthkit-app).
+It serves as the base of the writing of the blog post ["Hello, Apple Watch ⌚"](https://tiagohenriques.vercel.app/blog/watchos-healthkit-app).

 This application explores how to integrate HealthKit in your WatchOS app to track health-related information and take advantage of Apple Health capabilities.